Attacks on US education and historical truth mirror global authoritarianism.

 Jeff: And yet their attitudes and the way they see the world are profoundly different than the world they came out of.

 Jason: And their kids are going to go to Yale.
-Their kids are going to go to Yale and Princeton, Harvard, [chuckles] and they’re going to go with great joy.
+Their kids are going to go to Yale and Princeton and Harvard, [chuckles] and they’re going to go with great joy.
 And these institutions will love them. [chuckles] It’s all about power, I suspect, and these institutions are about power.
 And these people like Cruz and Ron DeSantis are just like super elites who control the world, and they’re used to power.

-And so, the Yale, Harvard, and Princeton love these people.
+And so, Yale, Harvard, and Princeton love these people.
 And it’s just like some kind of weird game.
-As I said, I don’t entirely understand why when I walk into Yale Law School, there’s a big photo of JD Vance and everyone speaks– the old school Yale faculty speak with such warmth about him and his family, and yet, he’s out there blasting these institutions.
+As I said, I don’t entirely understand why when I walk into Yale Law School, there’s a big photo of JD Vance and the old school Yale faculty speak with such warmth about him and his family, and yet, he’s out there blasting these institutions.
 It’s a mystery to me.
 I wish I had a better sense.

 My sense is that Ted Cruz, JD Vance, Tom Cotton, these are folks who belong to the elite.
-Of course, JD Vance, Peter Thiel is his mentor.
+Of course, [with] JD Vance, Peter Thiel is his mentor.
 He’s backed by billionaires.
 He comes from Yale.
 It’s fake populism.
 JD Vance’s book is all about how poor whites are lazy and they don’t understand there’s great opportunities, and they could get to Yale only if they work hard.

 Jeff: We see it also in other aspects of education, even in elementary schools and high schools, the book banning that we see going on in libraries, the attacks on education are coming everywhere.

-Jason: Coming everywhere.
-And that’s very common as the country moves into authoritarianism.
+Jason: Coming everywhere and that’s very common as the country moves into authoritarianism.
 We are rapidly moving into authoritarianism.
-We have a supreme court that’s just appointed by the would-be autocrat, and we’ll do whatever it takes to get him into power and keep him in power, and fulfill the agenda of his supporters with abortion, cutting regulation, preventing student debt from being alleviated by the government to keep people in a kind of servitude.
+We have a Supreme Court that’s just appointed by the would-be autocrat, and we’ll do whatever it takes to get him into power and keep him in power, and fulfill the agenda of his supporters with abortion, cutting regulation, preventing student debt from being alleviated by the government to keep people in a kind of servitude.

-This is universities.
 So you’re training students to turn in their professors to fill in online reports, to turn in the professors and get them in trouble.
 And the atmosphere of fear is pervasive.
-Barnard College recently issued guidelines saying professors have to– If they’re talking about geo-geopolitical issues in class, have to represent both perspectives.
+Barnard College recently issued guidelines saying professors have to– If they’re talking about geopolitical issues in class, have to represent both perspectives.
 So I suppose if you teach the Holocaust, you have to teach the Nazi perspective.
 So it’s because there’s an atmosphere of pervasive fear.
 And authoritarianism requires and thrives off an atmosphere of pervasive fear

 Jeff: In addition to the historical narrative, and this gets back to the people that we were just talking about in these positions of power, that raw power is really the goal as much as it is even authoritarianism.

 Jason: Yes.
-In this kind of kleptocratic autocracy that America is veering into, which it will enrich Jared Kushner, the friends and family of the autocrat, and now, that people have seen, you can pull this off in America, we’re going to see an endless series of just kleptocratic would-be autocrats who cynically use populism to cut taxes for the billionaire class.
+In this kind of kleptocratic autocracy that America is veering into, which will enrich Jared Kushner, the friends and family of the autocrat, and now, that people have seen, you can pull this off in America, we’re going to see an endless series of just kleptocratic would-be autocrats who cynically use populism to cut taxes for the billionaire class.

 So power and connection to the autocrat becomes the dominant mode of society.
 So the billionaire class, they hope that they can get a leg up on the competition by being early supporters of the would-be autocrat.
 This is just how it works in Russia, for example, and how it started working until the autocrat eventually imposes very strong– shows who’s boss.